 Flare/Thermal Oxidizer Design

 Flare/thermal oxidizer is a technically feasible control option for the diesel fuel storage tanks.
-However, it is not identified as BACT for small (<20,000 gal) diesel fuel storage tanks in the BACT Clearinghouse databases (See Appendix E).
+However, it is not identified as BACT for small (<20,000 gal) diesel fuel storage tanks in the BACT Clearinghouse databases (See Appendix C).
 Notwithstanding, this technology is carried forward for further analysis in this BACT determination.

 Vapor Recovery System